daisvke/get_next_line/README.md

 * The function returns a line read from a file descriptor.
 * What we call a “line” is a succession of characters that ends with '\n' (ascii code 0x0a) or with End Of File (EOF).
-* The function is prototyped as follows :
+* The function is declared as follows :
   ```
   int  get_next_line(int fd, char** line);
   ```